 If you don't have taxes withheld from your unemployment benefits and you fail to make estimated payments, you’ll have to pay any lump sums and penalties by tax day (usually April 15), when your tax return is due.

 If You Owe Tax That You Can't Pay

-If you’re receiving unemployment benefits, it’s likely because you’re out of work, and that could cause a hardship if you realize you have a lump sum of tax due when you file your return.
+If you’re receiving unemployment benefits, you could face a hardship if you have a lump sum of tax due when you file your return.
 For some taxpayers, this could mean deciding between paying the rent and buying groceries, or sending estimated tax payments to the IRS.
 If you find yourself in this situation, there are some options.

 You can apply for a short-term or long-term installment agreement with the IRS to satisfy your tax debt in monthly payments made over a period of time, up to 72 months.
 Just file Form 9465 with the IRS.

-You can also file Form 2210 with the IRS to ask the agency to waive any underpayment penalty that’s been assessed against you if you feel it would be inequitable to require you to pay the penalty.
+You can also ask the IRS to waive any underpayment penalty that’s been assessed against you if you feel it would be inequitable to require you to pay the penalty.
 You might also qualify for a waiver if you became disabled during the year you collected unemployment, or you retired during that year and were at least 62 years old.

 State Income Taxes on Unemployment Benefits

 Many states tax unemployment benefits, too.
 There are several that do not, though; California, Montana, New Jersey, Pennsylvania, and Virginia do not charge taxes on unemployment benefits.
 Arkansas and Maryland will not charge state taxes on unemployment benefits received in tax year 2021.